Aw, I'll tell you later.

 were collaborations with my friend Reid Baron, a poet and writer.

-Earlier, in 2001, Karen Taylor and I co-founded TakomaZone, a wondrous collective of about 15 musicians.
+In 2001 Karen Taylor, David Potts-Dupre, and I - along with a dozen others - co-founded TakomaZone, a wondrous collective of musicians.
 We had an every-Saturday gig at a local cafe for seven years, and we covered about every genre

 you can think of.
 Many recordings/CDs and performances sprung from that time.